-Section 8

-Follow up

 Record here the follow up work done after the incident.
-Consider the following questions; how did the child fee at the time?
-The incident must be discussed with them and their views, wishes and opinions heard and recorded How can we help if this situation arises again?
+Consider the following questions how did the child fe at the time?
+The incident must be discussed with them and their views wishes and opinions heard and recorded How can we help if this situation arises again?
 This information is very important to help staff manage behaviou in the future.
 If age appropriate they could complete this section themselves.
-Please signpost to a link work session if appropriate.
+Please signpost to a link work session i appropriate.

-Young person's signature

-Describe the follow up work/support given to the staff involved or witnessing the incident.
-Link to supervision

-if necessary.

-Any young people who witnessed the incident and hold need to have follow up work completed with them Record this here.
-Signpost to key work sessions if necessary.